bbcmicrobit/PythonEditor/docs/translations.md

 - 'Manager' level permissions in the microbitorg Crowdin project.
 - API Key from https://crowdin.com/project/microbitorg/settings#api

 The `lang` folder in the Python Editor contains the source `en.js` and any other translated files identified by their two-letter country code.
-The `crowdin.yml` file is configured to export/import translations from the `apps/python-editor/` folder in our microbitorg project https://crowdin.com/project/microbitorg/settings#files
+The `crowdin.yml` file is configured to export/import translations from the `apps/python-editor/` folder in the `new` branch of our microbitorg project https://crowdin.com/project/microbitorg/settings#files

 The Crowdin project contains a pre-processor that handles the conversion from js > JSON and back again.